 Fund Description Major Fund?
-Capital Reserve Accounts for financial resources to be used for the acquisition and construction of capital assets and facilities Yes Capital Accounts for funds received for the purchase and construction of capital assets Yes Grant Accounts for grant revenues and the related expenditures for various Borough projects; there was no activity in this fund in 2020 No
+Capital Reserve Accounts for financial resources to be used for the acquisition and construction of capital assets and facilities Yes Capital Accounts for funds received for the purchase and construction of capital assets Yes

 Debt Service Fund - The Debt Service Fund is used to account for resources earmarked for the retirement of debt.